Get a quote

 | Cat S/N write-off (any modern car) | +25–60% over base scrap | Driveable + rebuildable = bonus |

 EVs follow different rules: the HV battery can dominate value.
 Age, condition and battery health matter more than model name alone.
 See our EV scrapping page.
+Vans sit in their own band, weight and condition swing the figure a long way, so check what your van is worth on its own page.
 Send your reg + a couple of photos for a real quote within the day — calculators that promise an instant number are designed to look impressive, not be accurate.
+For the wider market picture see scrap car prices in 2026, and if you're weighing a yard against an instant-offer site, read selling direct vs the comparison sites.

 How to spot a dodgy quote